SE Walnut Creek Trails

 Quick read

 This trail is mostly Dirt.
-A notable share is ground (23%).
-Softer footing—can get muddy after rain.
+A notable share is ground (27%).
+You will also encounter unpaved (16%).
+Generally comfortable for most dogs.

 Best forrelaxed walksexpect mud after rain